Covariance Calculator

 The covariance calculator measures how two variables move together.
 Positive covariance means they tend to rise together, negative covariance means one tends to fall as the other rises, and a value near zero suggests little linear relationship.

-This tool also computes Pearson correlation, R², and a simple regression line, so you can move from the raw covariance value to a standardized interpretation of strength and direction.
+This calculator also computes Pearson correlation, R², and a simple regression line, so you can move from the raw covariance value to a standardized interpretation of strength and direction.
 The cross-product table and scatter plot make the calculation easier to inspect instead of treating it like a black-box result.

 It is useful for introductory statistics, finance, data analysis, and any situation where you need to check whether two measured quantities are tracking each other in a meaningful way.